Optimal Stochastic Non-smooth Non-convex Optimization through Online-to-Non-convex Conversion: Online-to-Non-Convex Conversion

 It is also interesting to explicitly write the update of the overall algorithm:

 where clip$_D(\bx)=\bx\min(\frac{D}{\|\bx\|},1)$.
-In words, the update is reminiscent of SGD updates with momentum and clipping.
+In words, the update is reminiscent of the SGD update with momentum and clipping.
 The primary different element is the fact that the stochastic gradient is taken on a slightly perturbed $\bx_n$.

-\begin{proof}[Proof of Corollary~\ref{thm:nonsmoothogd}] Since $\A$ guarantees $\|\bDelta_n\|\le D$, for all $n<n'\leq T+n-1$, we have
+\begin{proof}[Proof of Corollary~\ref{thm:nonsmoothogd}] Since $\A$ guarantees $\|\bDelta_n\|\le D$, for all $n<n'\leq n+T-1$, we have

 Therefore, we clearly have $\|\bw^k_t-\overline{\bw}^k\|\le DT=\delta$.